apache/beam/sdks/go/pkg/beam/runners/prism/internal/README.md

 to be able to identify which job they're a part of, so it's possible to avoid the per job and worker grpc service, and multiplex from there.
 (See https://github.com/apache/beam/issues/32167)

+A channel is being used to move ready to execute bundles from the ElementManager to the Job Executor.
+This may be unbuffered (the default) which means serializing how bundles are generated for execution, and there being at most a single "readyToExecute" bundle at a time.
+An unbufferred channel puts a bottleneck on the job since there may be additional ready work to execute.
+On the other hand, it also allows for bundles to be made larger as more data may have arrived.

+The channel could be made to be buffered, to allow multiple bundles to be prepared for execution.
+This would lead to lower latency as bundles could be made smaller, and faster to execute, as it would permit pipelineing in work generation, but may lead to higher lock contention and variability in execution.

 ## Durability Model

 Prism keeps all data in memory, and doesn't write anything durably to disk.